microsoft/OpenHack/byos/knowledge-mining/deployment.md

 ## Attendee Computers

-Attendees will be required to install software on the workstations that they are performing the Open Hack on.
+Attendees will be required to install software on the workstations that they are performing the OpenHack on.
 Ensure they have adequate permissions to perform software installation.

 ## Deployment Instructions